ysyk2021/the-productive-writer-techniques-for-writing-faster-and-better/src/chapter-3-2.md

-Overcoming Writer's Block and Procrastination - Strategies for Overcoming Writer's Block and Procrastination
+Strategies for Overcoming Writer's Block and Procrastination
 =======================================================================================================================

 In this chapter of "The Productive Writer," we will explore effective strategies for overcoming writer's block and procrastination, two common obstacles that can hinder the writing process.